martinmib/organic/README.md

 #### First-time User

-As a first time user, I want to be able to navigate the site easily As a first time user, I want to understand how the company works As a first time user, I want to be able to contact the company As a first time user, I want to be able to view some of the products
+1. As a first time user, I want to be able to navigate the site easily
+2. As a first time user, I want to understand how the company works
+3. As a first time user, I want to be able to contact the company
+4. As a first time user, I want to be able to view some of the products

 #### Returning User
-As a returning user, I want to be able to jump directly onto the companys social pages As a returning user, I want to find the companies location easy with option of gps As a returning user, I want to save time on having to look at different menus or products which is why we chose to sign up for the weekly email
+5. As a returning user, I want to be able to jump directly onto the companys social pages
+6. As a returning user, I want to find the companies location easy with option of gps
+7. As a returning user, I want to save time on having to look at different menus or products which is why we chose to sign up for the weekly email
-As a returning user, I want to be able to order easy i dont want to have to input details each time
+8. As a returning user, I want to be able to order easy i dont want to have to input details each time

 #### Site Owner
-As a site owner, I want the site to be bright and follow the organic thought As a site owner, I want the site to gather as many contact emails as possible As a site owner, I want the site to show customers gallery images of individual fruits and juices which we use for the final prodcuts
+9. As a site owner, I want the site to be bright and follow the organic thought
+10. As a site owner, I want the site to gather as many contact emails as possible
+11. As a site owner, I want the site to show customers gallery images of individual fruits and juices which we use for the final prodcuts
-As a site owner, I want the site to
+12. As a site owner, I want the site to show our town location because we dont operate a shop front

 ## Design

 ### Design Choices

+The design of the site is a bright colorful site which is done through imagry , that has a simple text disply for logo, nav bar , footer with selected content in each page with a white background on selected spaces to amplify the imagry.
+On the index.html page there is a grey opacity with the color rgba(0,0,0,0.35) just to bounce out the text and imagry

 ### Color
 - Dark Green